Explore 360

 What clothing is suitable for when we come back from the mountain?

-Please review the equipment list.
-While all items are required there may be times when some of the items on the gear list may not be used (such as warm weather or changing conditions).
-The gear lists are created by the guides to ensure climbers be prepared to summit in any conditions.
+Please review the kit list.
+While all items are required there may be times when some of the items on the kit list may not be used (such as warm weather or changing conditions).
+The kit lists are created by the guides to ensure climbers are prepared to summit in any conditions.

 Is it possible to rent equipment before I go?

-As we mentioned earlier, it is possible to hire clothing and equipment before you leave from our partners Outdoor Hire (www.outdoorhire.co.uk) where 360 Expeditions has a 6,000m peak kit list set up and you can pick and choose hire items from this.
-It is also possible to rent from our local ground crew but we advocate the use of personal equipment when it comes to boots and high altitude clothing.
+It is possible to hire clothing and equipment from our partners Outdoor Hire (www.outdoorhire.co.uk/360-expeditions-kit-lists) where we have a 6000m kit list set up and you can pick and choose hire items from this.

 The Weather